neoid-gem/neoid/README.md

 ## Testing

-Neoid tests run on a regular Neo4j database, on port 7574.
-You probably want to have it running on a different instance than your development one.

-In order to do that:
+In order to test your app or this gem, you need a running Neo4j database, dedicated to tests.

+I use port 7574 for this.
+To run another database locally:

-Copy the Neo4j folder to a different location,
+Copy the entire Neo4j database folder to a different location,

 **or**

-symlink `bin`, `lib`, `plugins`, `system`, copy `conf` and create an empty `data` folder.
+symlink `bin`, `lib`, `plugins`, `system`, copy `conf` to a single folder, and create an empty `data` folder.

 Then, edit `conf/neo4j-server.properties` and set the port (`org.neo4j.server.webserver.port`) from 7474 to 7574 and run the server with `bin/neo4j start`

+**You also want clean DB addon:**

 Download, install and configure [neo4j-clean-remote-db-addon](https://github.com/jexp/neo4j-clean-remote-db-addon).
 For the test database, leave the default `secret-key` key.

+## Testing Your App with Neoid (RSpec)

+In `environments/test.rb`, add:

+	ENV["NEO4J_URL"] = 'http://localhost:7574'

+In your `spec_helper.rb`, add the following configurations:

+    config.before :all do
+      RestClient.delete "#{ENV["NEO4J_URL"]}/cleandb/secret-key"
+    end

+    config.before :each do
+      Neoid.reset_cached_variables
+    end

+## Testing This Gem

+Just run `rake` from the gem folder.

 ## Contributing